 Like most New Yorkers, the Whitney has moved around the city a lot.
 Its most recent move was in 2015 to a new Downtown building designed by Renzo Piano.
 The new building gives the Whitney more space than ever to showcase its massive collection of modern and contemporary American art.

 Located on the West side of Manhattan in the Meatpacking district, the Whitney Museum of American Art right off the High Line is the place you’ll meet American genius of the now.

-- Subway: The closest lines are the A, C, E, and L at 14th Street.
+Metro: A, C, E and L to 14th Street.

 Show your smartphone ticket at the 'Advanced ticket sales' desk.

 Tickets for Whitney Museum Of American Art